TautvydasVck/Teltonika_event-reporting-testing/README.md

 - If trigger is a restart always set `wait-time`.
 If not than a trigger will be sent when the device is restarting and the test will fail.
 Also always set `retrieve-token:"1"`.
 If not than after the restart test will continue with wrong old API token and following API requests will fail.
 - If durring a trigger there is some sort of a network restart it is recommended to set `wait-time`.
 If not than a trigger will be sent when network interface is not ready and the test will fail.
 - If a package is needed to trigger the event.
 Than use an API request to install.
 It is recommended to set `wait-time`.
+## To create and activate virtual environment
+Virtual environment is used if it is not wanted to install packages globally.
+- Install virtualenv `python3 -m pip install virtualenv`
+- Create virtual environment `virtualenv -p python3 .venv`
+- Execute the activate script `source .venv/bin/activate`
+- To deactive virtual environment type `deactivate`
 ## Files, Folders structure
 - [**event-report-test.py**](event-report-test.py) -> main program file
 - [**structure.json**](structure.json) -> JSON configuration file structure